+I have a date with my visiting from out of town stepsister this Sunday and she wants to go see some live jazz but nothing too avant guard.
 Please help me look cool by recommending somewhere we could go.
 She's a music teacher and plays a couple instruments so unlike me she probably knows good from bad.
 Nice cocktails would be a plus and ideally not to far out as she's staying at a hotel in Times Square.

 A relative is recuperating from surgery in midtown Manhattan.
 I would like to get an awesome cherry pie and have it delivered to him in the next couple of days. [more inside]

 I feel sick every time I get on to nyc subway trains.
 The N train is constantly stinky like urine and mcdonalds and feet, that triggered my multiple chemical sensitivity badly.
 I noticed 7 train usually have very fresh air which does not trigger my symptoms, as well as #6 train.
 R train is much better than N train, and E train is much better than F train.
 I want to know what caused these nasty stinky trains?
 Are all odor caused by mold?
 Btw: I can't tolerate PATH smell as well.
 I'm so confused people in these trains seem do not feel anything.
 Any information or comment are welcome.